Bit-Quill/amazon-timestream-tools/tools/python/influx-migration/README.md

 **`--src-bucket SRC_BUCKET`**: Optional.
 The name of the InfluxDB bucket in the source server.
 If not provided, then `--full` must be provided.

 **`--src-host SRC_HOST`**: Optional.
 The host for the source server.
-Must have a scheme, domain or IP address, and port, e.g., http://127.0.0.1:8086 or https://some-domain:8086.
-Defaults to http://localhost:8086.
+Must have a scheme, domain or IP address, and port, e.g., http://127.0.0.1:8086 or https://<domain>:<port>.
+Defaults to http://localhost:8086b if no value is specified.

 > As mentioned previously, `mountpoint-s3` and `rclone` are needed if `--s3-bucket` is to be used, but can be ignored if the user doesn't provide a value for `--s3-bucket`, in which case backup files will be stored in a unique directory locally.